 If your book is written for, say, adolescents, first of all you need to define what will be the purpose of the book.
 It will be a school book?
 If so, then it will most probably end up into the shelves of a school library.
 It won’t be taken up outside so it doesn’t need to be very easy.
 But at the same time, many students will pass it through their hands, so it must be persistent.
 I would go for a hard cover case wrap in this case.
 The dust jacket will be broken instantly and the paperback is very sensitive.

 The price of the book is also important.
 The average American adolescent/student lives with his parents or has enough money to have a good life (I say most and not all cause it is never a good idea to generalize).
 Correct me if I am wrong.
-But there are countries in which people live in villages, and adolescents leave their houses at fourteen for city high schools, or students leave their homes for bigger cities where they can have proper university studies.
+But there are countries in which people live in villages, there are adolescents who leave their houses at fourteen for city high schools, or students who leave their homes for bigger cities where they can have proper university studies.
 In these cases, their money income is pretty low, so the amount spent on books will be accordingly.
 In this case, a cheaper cover, like paperback, will do the job.

 How much do European spend in average on newspapers. books and stationary